Skip to content

 Do NOT set your role to Router or Repeater

 This is the #1 way to break the Forest mesh for everyone.
 Stick to Client.
-If you've got an awesome setup at camp and you want to help carry the network, message the EF Discord before changing this.
+If you've got an awesome setup at camp and you want to help carry the network, message the EF Discord (not in the Discord? join at discord.gg/electricforest first) before changing this.

 Position